michelkana/Harvard-DS-Animation/michelkana_submission.md

 * LC_F_accepted, LC_A_ratio: total number and ratio of accepted loans which were assigned the interest rate F
 * LC_G_accepted, LC_A_ratio: total number and ratio of accepted loans which were assigned the interest rate G (highest possible)

-*The LendingClub assigned interest rate based on grades A, B, C, D, E, F, G using internal risk analysis [(more)](https://www.lendingclub.com/public/rates-and-fees.action).
+*The LendingClub assigned interest rate using grades A, B, C, D, E, F, G [(more)](https://www.lendingclub.com/public/rates-and-fees.action)*

 **HOLC**: